fish2000/django-signalqueue/README.rst

     ]

     SQ_QUEUES = {
-        'default': {                                # you need at least one dict named 'default' in SQ_QUEUES 'NAME': 'signalqueue_default',          # optional - defaults to 'signalqueue_default'
+        'default': {                                                # a 'default' queue in SQ_QUEUES is required 'ENGINE': 'signalqueue.worker.backends.RedisSetQueue',  # also required - the queue's driver
-            'ENGINE': 'signalqueue.worker.backends.RedisSetQueue',  # required - this is your queue's driver 'INTERVAL': 30,                         # 1/3 sec
+            'INTERVAL': 30,                                         # required - the polling interval (30 <= ~1/3 sec)
             'OPTIONS': dict(),
         },
     }
     SQ_RUNMODE = 'SQ_ASYNC_REQUEST'                                 # use async dispatch by default
-    SQ_WORKER_PORT = 11231                          # the port your queue worker process will bind to
+    SQ_WORKER_PORT = 11231                                          # port to which the worker process binds

 Besides all that, you just need a call to `signalqueue.autodiscover()` in your root URLConf: